No Need for Learning to Defer? A Training Free Deferral Framework to Multiple Experts through Conformal Prediction: Related Works

 Other contributions in CP for human-AI teams include computational hardness results for optimal set construction \cite{de2024towards}, empirical validations of human performance gains \cite{cresswell2024conformal}, and theoretical critiques of CP’s interpretability and assumptions \cite{hullman2025conformal}.

 In summary, contributions in the field of CP for HI have focused on demonstrating the foundational benefits of enforced choice within sets, optimizing performance under imposed models, and rigorously investigating real-world human behavior.
 However, the entirety of the previously cited art solely focused on the relationship between a model and a single human expert.
 In this paper, we extend this relationship to a dynamic crowd with variable expertise.
+To the best of our knowledge, this is the first work to use CP for training-free, \emph{multi-expert} deferral.